 The NFL didn't have a catch rule controversy with the Eagles at the Super Bowl.
-It had an instant replay controversy, and much like the catch rule, the NFL's own broadcasters clearly don't understand how replay reviews are supposed to work.
+It had an instant replay controversy.

 That's partly the NFL's own fault.
 The league abused instant replay, relying too heavily on an otherwise acceptable means for getting calls right on the field.
 To be frank, the system is broken because NFL officiating hasn't followed its own rules with regard to replay.